ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 Add an instance
 ----------------

-To create an instance in climber:
+To create an instance in ascender:

-1. Click **Instances** from the left side navigation menu of the climber UI.
+1. Click **Instances** from the left side navigation menu of the ascender UI.

 2. In the Instances list view, click the **Add** button and the Create new Instance window opens.